Project Description

 1911 Census

-Age 24 living in Grassholme on Walnut Grove, Radcliffe on Trent with father Herbert, a lace manufacturer, mother Sarah, sisters Ethel 22 and Alice 21.
+Age 24 a warehouseman living at Grassholme on Walnut Grove, Radcliffe on Trent with father Herbert, a lace manufacturer, mother Sarah, sisters Ethel 22 and Alice 21.
 Family employed a general servant.
-He is employed as a warehouseman.

 Military Service